 Hourly child care service

-In addition to child care programs available through MilitaryChildCare.com, the Department of Defense is proud to offer an expanded child care service to help meet the growing and diverse needs of military families.
+In addition to child care programs available through MilitaryChildCare.com, the DOD is proud to offer an expanded child care service to help meet the growing and diverse needs of military families.
 Through Military OneSource, parents can now access a nationally recognized caregiver database to search for hourly, flexible and on-demand child care.

 The online caregiver service lets you: